pulibrary/pdc_describe/docs/orcid_import.md

 A shared copy of the spreadsheet with the net IDs added is [available here](https://docs.google.com/spreadsheets/d/1U6AuWCLogVGBcNXmH4p6o8ZQc2nleyt0s0TedOpNkC0/edit#gid=0).

-PPPL staff maintain [a separate copy](https://docs.google.com/spreadsheets/d/1DYt7lpmy6RMqXXDNXvsIPWn0Aerw390ceBYfQl61um4/edit#gid=0) of this dataset with PPPL email addresses and no net IDs.
+PPPL staff maintain a separate canonical copy of this dataset with PPPL email addresses and no net IDs.
+Contact Chun Ly at PPPL for more information about this.

 In general, PPPL researchers have both a PPPL email address and a Princeton net ID/email address.
 These are separate accounts with separate authentication, and only the Princeton accounts are able to be used to authenticate via CAS.

 ### Loading into PDC Describe

+Example of the appropriate spreadsheet format can be found in this codebase at `spec/fixtures/files/orcid.csv`.

 1. Export the [spreadsheet](https://docs.google.com/spreadsheets/d/1U6AuWCLogVGBcNXmH4p6o8ZQc2nleyt0s0TedOpNkC0/edit#gid=0) to a CSV file and save to the server environment where the data needs to be loaded.
 1. Run the following rake command: